Last Updated on January 5, 2021 by Julia Wilson

 Treatment: Avoid surgery unless necessary, blood transfusions and vitamin K.

-Hemophilia is a bleeding disorder in which the blood doesn’t clot properly; it is the most well-known of the bleeding disorders to affect cats.
+Hemophilia is a bleeding disorder in which the blood doesn’t clot properly; it is the most well-known bleeding disorders to affect cats.

 When a wound occurs, coagulation (or clotting) occurs to turn the liquid blood into a gel to form a clot and stop blood loss, this is called hemostasis, and there are three steps in this process.